pombreda/lepl/doc-src/manual/debugging.rst

 =========

-When a parser fails to match some text it can be difficult (slow, frustrating work) to underhand why.
+When a parser fails to match some text it can be difficult (slow, frustrating work) to understand why.
 Fortunately, Lepl includes some features that make life easier.

 .. note::